apache/aurora/docs/client-commands.md

 The `<configuration file>` argument for `kill` is optional.
 Use it only if it contains hook definitions and activations that affect the kill command.

+### Adding Instances

+    aurora job add CLUSTER/ROLE/ENV/NAME/INSTANCE <count>

+Adds `<count>` instances to the existing job.
+The configuration of the new instances is derived from an active job instance pointed by the `/INSTANCE` part of the job specification.
+This command is a simpler way to scale out an existing job when an instance with desired task configuration already exists.
+Use `aurora update start` to add instances with a new (updated) configuration.

 ### Updating a Job